gitter-badger/cecil/README.md

 # How it works

-1. Whenever a new EC2 instance is started in a Cecil-monitored AWS account, a lease will be created and assigned to the user that is declared in the `CecilOwner` tag, or assigned to the configured admin user if no owner is specified.
+1. Whenever a new EC2 instance is started in a Cecil-monitored AWS account, a lease (3 days by default) will be created and assigned to the user that is declared in the `CecilOwner` tag, or assigned to the configured admin user if no owner is specified.
 1. The lease owner will be notified by email before the lease expires to provide a chance to renew the lease.
 1. Unless the lease owner responds to extend the lease, the instance will be automatically shut down when the lease expires.